 Whilst some stone columns were carved in one piece, as buildings became bigger, columns began to be constructed from separate drums.
 These were individually carved and fitted together using a wooden dowel or metal peg in the centre of the drum.
 Columns made from individual drums are remarkably resistant to seismic activity.
 The elasticity provided by the possibility of fractional movements between drums means that the collapse of such columns is almost always due to other destructive forces such as high winds or weakening of the building through the removal of stone elements for re-use elsewhere, rather than earthquakes.
 Despite this advantage though, the Romans preferred single monolithic shafts for their columns.
 The Romans also standardised column production from the 1st century BCE, preferring the ratio of 6:5.
 That is the height of the column shaft was five-sixths of the total height of the column with its base and capital.
 Celebrated examples of this type of column may be seen in the Pantheon of Rome.

-The Architectural Orders
+Columns & the Architectural Orders

 The evolution of columns in the ancient world has been classified within architectural orders.
 The three principal orders are Doric, Ionic, and Corinthian.
 First though, we may place Egyptian columns which stood on a base and carried sculpted decoration of leaves on the column shaft and Persian columns which often had animal figures such as bulls as their capitals.
 In the Greek world the first order was Doric whose columns were wider at the bottom and had a simple capital but no base.
 Ionic columns stand on a base and have a capital in the form of a double scroll (volute).
 Corinthian columns are usually slimmer and taller, stand on a base and have a richly decorated capital, usually with sculpted flower and leaf decoration.
 These three all have vertical fluted carving.
 The Romans introduced the Tuscan column which had no flutes and a simple base and capital.
 Roman Doric columns were similar but with flutes.
 Composite columns appeared which mixed elements of the previous styles and finally, there were Solomonic columns with a twisted shaft.